-To decode SSTV images (mode 4), you will need an application such as MMSSTV for Windows, QSSTV for the Raspberry Pi, Robot 36 for Android, or SSTV for iOS.
+To decode SSTV images (4 blinks), you will need an application such as MMSSTV for Windows, QSSTV for the Raspberry Pi, Robot 36 for Android, or SSTV for iOS.

-To decode APRS packets (mode 1), you can use Direwolf or Soundmodem.
+To decode APRS packets (1 blink), you can use Direwolf or Soundmodem.
 Note that the CubeSatSim only transmits on 434.9 MHz +/- 15 kHz, not any standard APRS frequency.